 - St. Patrick’s Day - March 17

 While not very busy, March is time for celebrations of heritage that are popular among many.
-With St. Patrick’s Day and Holi festival overlapping, you will probably need to take your pick when it comes to promotions.
+With International Women's Day and Holi festival overlapping, you will probably need to take your pick when it comes to promotions.

 - April Fool’s Day - April 1